aorczyk/g-suite-stack-overflow/README.md

  - add/remove watchers in given question (watchers get notification about all changes done in question)
  - create own forum (also private forum for selected users only)

-### How to install:
+### How to install?
 1. Install Clasp from [link](https://github.com/google/clasp)
 2. In console:
  - by Clasp log in to your Google account,
  - create google app scrip file,
  - fetch created file with settings,
  - clone this repository and push code to the new created script file.
 ```
 clasp login
 clasp create 'G Suite Stack Overflow'